kyounger/cbci-create-update-managed-master-casc/README.md

 This script will create a managed master and a corresponding casc bundle based on a masterName and a yaml definition of the master.

-The yaml definition is just a conjoined data structure of the various bundle.yaml files, and a provisioning node that can take any property assignable through the master provisioning process.
+The yaml definition is just a conjoined data structure of the various casc bundle files, and a provisioning section that can take any property assignable through the master provisioning process.

-Note that the script manages the creation of the `bundle.yaml` file and the version of it.
+Note that the script manages the creation of the entire casc bundle on the OC, which includes the `bundle.yaml` file and its version.
+You do not need to manage casc bundles if you use this!!!

 ## `create-update-managed-master-with-state.groovy`

-This additional script shows how to persist a representation of the masterDefinition to disk and check if the state differs before updating.
+This additional script shows how to persist a representation of the masterDefinition to disk.
+The script then checks if the state differs before updating and restarting a master.
+Turns the script into a no-op if there are no changes to the master.

 ### P.S.